aamerus/aamerus/README.md

-hi hi !! 🌻
+hi hi !! 🌻🪵🌲

-i'm gil !!
-i use he/him prns, and i love hetalia (obviously)
+i'm ivaàn (pronounced ih-vahn) !! i use he/him prns, and i love hetalia (obviously)

-i also like splatoon but im SO hyperfixated on hetalia rn it isnt even funny anyways, i am a massive rusame fan (wow who saw this one coming) and i am a fudanshi 🌾
+i also like splatoon but im SO hyperfixated on hetalia rn it isnt even funny anyways, i am a massive rusame fan (wow who saw this one coming) and i am a fudanshi

 also i have autism, ADD, extreme social anxiety and dyslexia so pls be patient w/ me!! i am open to new friends but pls note im a little shy at first... 😓😓😓

-my discord is aamerus so. ya feel free to add me there!! im way more active there than on ponytown
+my discord is vodkatoinette so. ya feel free to add me there!! im way more active there than on ponytown

 and yeah i mean. thats it rly! my only dni is. probably mean people cus i weep. thanx :3...